SimonVerhoeven/archunit-demo/README.md

 #### Slicing

-Using `SlicesRuleDefinition` we can verify whether our slices are free of cycles/dependencies on eachother.
+Using `SlicesRuleDefinition` we can verify whether our slices are free of cycles/dependencies on each other.

 An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\SliceTest.java) which uses the slicingmodule as verification source.